Are you thinking of moving to Portugal in the latter half of 2023?

 - You can vote in national elections and run for office in Portugal

-- you’ll be able to apply for a Portuguese passport, which is one of the strongest in the world
+- You’ll be able to apply for a Portuguese passport, which is one of the strongest in the world

 - You won’t need to renew your citizenship, you’ll have it for life (although you will need to renew your passport)